Canterbury Region: Transport

-State Highway 1 runs the length of Canterbury, connecting north to Blenheim and the Cook Strait ferry terminal at Picton and south to Oamaru, Dunedin and Invercargill.
+State Highway 1 runs the length of Canterbury and is the region's main north–south highway, connecting north to Blenheim and the Cook Strait ferry terminal at Picton and south to Oamaru, Dunedin and Invercargill.

+Public transport in Canterbury is planned and managed by Environment Canterbury.
+It provides urban public transport services in Greater Christchurch and Timaru, while the Greater Christchurch network also links Christchurch with nearby towns including Rolleston, Rangiora, Kaiapoi and Lincoln.
+Metro also operates the Diamond Harbour ferry between Lyttelton and Diamond Harbour.

+Lyttelton Port Company is the largest port in the South Island.

+Christchurch is the region's main rail hub.
+Long-distance passenger rail services from Christchurch railway station include the TranzAlpine to Greymouth and the Coastal Pacific to Picton.

-Christchurch International Airport, located in Harewood on the northwest outskirts of Christchurch, is the region's main airport.
-Regular flights operate from Christchurch to most major centres in New Zealand, as well as Australia, the Pacific Islands and eastern Asia.
-Timaru's Richard Pearse Airport serves South Canterbury with daily flights to Wellington.
+Christchurch International Airport, located in Harewood on the north-western outskirts of Christchurch, is the region's main airport and has regular domestic and international services.
+Richard Pearse Airport near Timaru is the main airport for South Canterbury, with daily flights to Wellington.